CRM · Philadelphia

 Exactly what you get

 A CRM built around the one relationship that drives your Philadelphia revenue, with compliance recordkeeping designed in, no per-seat tax, and clean connections to the portfolio, EHR, or pharma systems your reps already live in.
 You get a tool your relationship-first staff adopt because it mirrors how they actually work.
-It commonly ties into helpdesk software for service handoffs, business intelligence dashboards for pipeline analytics, and ERP (Enterprise Resource Planning) for revenue recognition.
+It commonly ties into helpdesk software for service handoffs, business intelligence (BI) dashboards for pipeline analytics, and ERP (Enterprise Resource Planning) for revenue recognition.

 How to choose a developer in Philadelphia